spryker/jarvis/README.md

 ![All migrations for all the modules that are part of the Product Release](assets/product-release-migration-guides.png)

-2. For each `spryker-feature` you will see the diff with the previous Product Release
+2. For each `spryker-feature` you will see a link to compare the diff between your version and the new version

 ![Diff for each spryker-feature](assets/product-release-diff-features.png)